Woman killed, man seriously injured in Galewood house fire

 The fire broke out after 3 a.m. in a building in the 2100-block of North Merrimac Avenue and smoke and fire was billowing out of the home.

-Fire officials said a woman was killed, and a man was transported in critical condition.
+Fire officials said a 55-year-old woman was killed, and a 55-year-old man was transported in critical condition.
 Neighbors said they rushed to try and get everyone out.

 "I was screaming and I was just trying to help.
 Whatever we can do," said neighbor Julia Chavez.

-A police officer also was treated for minor burns to the arm and will be ok.
+Flames spread to a home next door.
+While helping people escape that home, a police officer suffered minor burns to the arm.
+The officer is expected to be ok.

-Eight people have been displaced by the fire.
-The cause of the fire is not known.
+Eight people have been displaced by the fire and the American Red Cross is providing assistance.

+The cause of the fire is not known and police said that it does not appear to be an arson fire.